GRIF-IRFU/grid-fr-scripting/README.md

 See the script help for more guidance.

+### User/Admin defaults :

+Defaults can be specified either in `/etc/default/GRIDFR` or using the env variable `GRIDFR_DEFAULTS` to give another defaults file.

 ### Altnames notice

 when asking for altnames, the host FQDN will be automatically added as 1st altname as this is not handleded automatically by the CA.